Chernoff approximations as a method for finding the resolvent of a linear operator and solving a linear ODE with variable coefficients: Introduction

 However, if $(L,D(L))$ holds one additional property, then we can use a non-straightforward method of finding the resolvent, this method is the main result of the paper.
 The property is that $(L,D(L))$ is the generator of a $C_0$-semigroup, which informally means that exponent $e^{tL}$ exists as a linear bounded operator, and depends on $t\in[0,+\infty)$ continuously in some sense.
-If $(L,D(L))$ is a linear bounded operator with $D(L)=\mathcal{F}$ then this condition holds automatically, but if $(L,D(L))$ is not bounded then there is a beautiful theory around it, see e.g. \cite{EN}.
+If $(L,D(L))$ is a linear bounded operator with $D(L)=\mathcal{F}$ then this condition holds automatically, but if $(L,D(L))$ is not bounded then there is a beautiful theory around it, see e.g. \cite{Ar2002,ABHN2001,EN,Gold, BS}.
 In most interesting cases (e.g. if $L$ is a differential operator with variable coefficients) it is difficult to calculate $e^{tL}$ directly because power series $e^{tL}=\sum_{n=0}^\infty(tL)^n/n!$ is useless in case of unbounded operator $L$.
-Yet it is possible to find $e^{tL}$ approximately using the Chernoff theorem, this theorem will be discussed below.
+Yet it is possible to find $e^{tL}$ approximately using the Chernoff theorem \cite{Chernoff}, this theorem will be discussed below.
 After that, having $e^{tL}$ we calculate the resolvent via well known \cite{EN} formula $(\lambda I -L)^{-1} f=\int_0^\infty e^{-\lambda t}e^{tL}fdt$.
-The method may look complicated because of the many steps it has, however all these steps are supported by known methods, and so our proposed method may still be much simpler than considering the equation $\lambda f-Lf=g$.
+The method may look complicated because of the many steps it has (find Chernoff function for $L$, find $e^{tL}$ via Chernoff approximations, find $(\lambda I -L)^{-1}$ via $e^{tL}$), however all these steps are supported by known methods, and so our proposed method may still be much simpler than considering the equation $\lambda f-Lf=g$.

 Brief history and overview of the results obtained up to 2017 in constructing Chernoff approximations of $e^{tL}$ for several classes of operators $L$ can be found in \cite{Butko-2019}.
-Several papers on the topic showing the diversity of cases studied are \cite{R2018, R-2017, RS2018, R-PotAn2020, R5, R2, RemAMC2018, RemJMP}, see also \cite{OSS2019, ST2020}.
-Speed of convergence of Chernoff approximations were studied in \cite{VVGKR, Prud, GR-2021, GSK2019, GR-2021-arxiv}.
-It is also interesting to compare an approach to Feynman-Kac formula without Chernoff approximations \cite{Fee} with the way of obtaining Feynman-Kac formulas as a corollary of Feynman formulas which were proven with the use of the Chernoff theorem \cite{BGS2010}.
+Several papers on the topic showing the diversity of cases studied are \cite{R-2017,R-PotAn2020, R5, R2, RemAMC2018, RemJMP}, see also \cite{OSS2019, ST2020, KOS2023}.
+Speed of convergence of Chernoff approximations were studied in \cite{Drag2023SVMO, GR-2021-arxiv, GR-2021, GSK2019, VVGKR, Zag2020, Zag2022}, see also references therein.
+See also paper \cite{K2023} which numerically investigates the efficiency of the Monte Carlo method based on the application of the Chernoff theorem, and paper \cite{KOS2022} that mathematically substantiate such an approach to the Chernoff approximations.